witnesschain-com/pox-scheduler/README.md

 export PRIVATE_KEY=<private_key> # Don't prefix with 0x
 ```
 > **Alert:** Make sure to replace `<private_key>` with your actual private key and do not prefix it with `0x`
+> **Alert:** Make sure to have funds in your account to trigger the challenge on our Witness Chain

 ### 2. Navigate to the Source Directory
 Change directory to the src directory where the script is located.